|

 1936 - Bach - Passacaglia and Fugue in c minor BWV 582

-Following the Liszt - Hungarian Rhapsody no 2, also on November 16, 1936, Stokowski recorded another of his arrangements of Bach organ works.
-This was a delicate orchestration/arrangement of the Passacaglia and Fugue in c minor BWV 582.
-Recall that Stokowski and the Phildelphia Orchestra had recorded this arrangement previously on January 28 and May 1, 1929 on Victor Victor 7090 and 7091.
+Following the Liszt - Hungarian Rhapsody no 2, also on 16 November 1936, Stokowski recorded another of his transcriptions of Bach organ works.
+This was a delicate orchestration/transcription of the Passacaglia and Fugue in c minor BWV 582.
+Recall that Stokowski and the Phildelphia Orchestra had recorded this arrangement previously on 28 January and 1 May 1929 on Victor 12 inch (30 cm) Red Seal discs 7090 and 7091.

 In his definitive book on Stokowski and the Bach organ works, Rollin Smith quotes from what Stokowski wrote in the Program Notes for the second tour of the All-American Youth Orchestra in 1941 1: 'Bach's Passacaglia is in music what a great Gothic cathedral is in architecture - the same vast conception - the same soaring mysticism given eternal form...The Passacaglia is one of those works whose content is so full and significant that its medium of expression is of relative unimportance; whether played on the organ, or on the greatest of all instruments - the orchestra - it is one of the most divinely inspired contrapuntal works ever conceived...'
 1